f-droid/fdroid-website/_posts/2025-10-21-navigating-the-digital-markets-act-digital-services-act-and-the-online-safety-act.md

 The UK’s Online Safety Act, passed in 2023, places obligations on services that either (1) host user-to-user content, or (2) function as general-purpose search engines.
 Its goal is to reduce online harm, particularly illegal or abusive content, guided by [Ofcom](https://www.ofcom.org.uk/) as the lead regulator.

-The F-Droid client does not meet either of those criteria:
+F-Droid does not meet either of those criteria:

 * We do not host user accounts
 * We do not function as a general-purpose search engine.